 Chemistry Undergraduate Teaching Assistant (UTA) Program

-Purpose: In the fall 2022 semester, the chemistry department will pilot an undergraduate teaching assistant (UTA) program to enhance the learning environment for students enrolled in undergraduate chemistry courses.
-The program will also benefit the UTAs by deepening their knowledge of chemical principles and improving communication and leadership skills.
+Purpose: UTAs in the chemistry department enhance the learning environment for students enrolled in undergraduate chemistry courses by providing expert instruction and near-peer mentoring.
+The program also benefits the UTAs by deepening their knowledge of chemical principles and improving communication and leadership skills.
 Many teaching assistants report that working to help other students succeed is a highly rewarding experience.

 Eligibility: Students who have previously served as an undergraduate teaching intern (UTIN) for a chemistry class may apply to be a UTA.
 A student must have earned a grade of B or higher in a course to serve as a UTA for that course.